 In the Western world, we might think we’ve seen it all: every superfood, health food, or antioxidant-rich berry out there.
 Fruits like acai, pomegranate, and blueberry have taken health-focused juices and fitness supplements by storm, all thanks to their reputation for amazing nutrients, antioxidants, healing power, and flavor.

-But if it’s true we’ve seen everything; then it doesn’t explain why an amazing health food called honeyberry— also known as blue honeysuckle, or haskap— hasn’t yet made it to the Western world and become just as well-known as these other foods, especially considering it may be even better for you than the rest!
+But if it’s true, we’ve seen everything.
+It doesn’t explain why an amazing health food called honeyberry— also known as blue honeysuckle or haskap berry powder — hasn’t yet made it to the Western world and become just as well-known as these other foods, especially considering it may be even better for you than the rest!

 You may be wondering already: what is honeyberry?
 Is it really as sweet as it sounds?
 An important traditional food and medicine in the Eastern and Northern Hemispheres, honeyberry could soon be just as valued in places like health food stores and supermarkets.
 For right now, it is hard to find in the United States.
 Keep reading to learn why and why it may be the next big thing.